The Importance of Website Backups

 Backups are often overlooked by website owners, even though they should be made a priority.
 It can be something we only think about after something has gone wrong and by then it is too late, backups are all about insurance.

 You never know when a hard drive could fail, files become corrupt, or your site becomes a victim of a security breach.
 If you don’t have a reliable backup ready, the damage could be huge in terms of time and money, the loss could be detrimental to your business.

 Many web hosting plans include at least onsite backups.
 This is a good first step, but you need two types of backups before you’re safe.

 Onsite Website Backups

 Onsite backups are stored in the same location as your website and are often administered by your web hosting company.
-These are ideal for quickly restoring files, especially if you’ve accidentally deleted a file or something goes wrong with the database.
+These are ideal to restore your site quickly, especially if you’ve accidentally deleted a file, page, or post.

 We often use these when human error is involved.
 A quick restore after accidental deletion or something like that.

 What About Technical Failure